forrestfiller/-arduino-feather-32u4-lora/README.md

 6. Watch your console on TTN and check your serial monitor on your local machine to see if things are talking!

+TO-DO:
+### Once this repo is better documented I will share it in the TTN-NY blog

+### Report conditions and build out the functionality a bit